CODEJIN/DiffSingerKR/README.md

 | X      | | AIHub Korean Multi-Singer Song Dataset | [Link](https://aihub.or.kr/aihubdata/data/view.do?currMenu=115&topMenu=100&dataSetSn=465) |

 * I fixed some midi score to matching between note and wav F0.
-* CSD dataset is used for the training of current checkpoint.
+* CSD dataset is used for the training of shared checkpoint.
 * [Pattern generator.py](./Pattern_Generator.py) supports the AIHub Dataset, but I did not used for the training of shared checkpoint.

 # Hyper parameters